Google BERT is an update to the search giant's algorithm that had, and continues to have, a big impact on business.

 Thanks to BERT's NLP model, Google will now return information that better understands this context.

 Google says the BERT model will have an effect 10% of all US searches, so it's a big deal.
 And, the language model that powers BERT also have language understanding of non-English languages.
 So, expect its impact to be even bigger over time.

 What impact will Google BERT have on SEO?

 But what is that impact exactly?

-How is BERT's machine learning language model going to change your marketing?
+How is BERT's machine learning language model going to change your search results?
 What impact will it have on how Google's algorithm assesses your content?

 We asked three experts from top marketing technology companies for their take.

 “The introduction of BERT is very similar, in terms of implications for marketers, to the release of RankBrain,” says Matthew Howells-Barby, Director of Acquisition at HubSpot.

 “Ultimately, BERT will dramatically increase Google's ability to better understand the context behind queries being made in the search engine, thus allowing them to better serve results that match intent.”